muratk3n/thirdwave/en/README.md

 engineering got us there.
 Or when Jules Verne thought about using H2 as fuel in 1800s..

-These black holes, freaking time dilation fields, huge cosmological events are pure speculation.
+These black holes, freaking time dilation fields, new models arnd huge cosmological events are pure speculation.
 In *Sunshine* the heroes of the movie managed to fix the sun.
 Think about that.
 THE SUN.
 We knew the sun that well, see..
 But we dont even what the muck that is made of..
 How cld we fix that shit?

 ---